-- 1. Words and Collocations: Please or would you is a good cue for a REQUEST, are you for YES-NO-QUESTIONs. - 2.
-Prosody: Rising pitch is a good cue for a YES-NO-QUESTION.
-Loudness or stress can help distinguish the yeah that is an AGREEMENT from the yeah that is a BACKCHANNEL. - 3.
+- 2. Prosody: Rising pitch is a good cue for a YES-NO-QUESTION, while declarative utterances (like STATEMENTS) have final lowering: a drop in F0 at the end of the utterance.
+Loudness or stress can help distinguish the yeah that is an AGREE-MENT from the yeah that is a BACKCHANNEL.
+We can extract acoustic correlates of prosodic features like F0, duration, and energy. - 3.
 Conversational Structure: A yeah following a proposal is probably an AGREE-MENT; a yeah after an INFORM is likely a BACKCHANNEL.
+Drawing on the idea of adjacency pairs (Schegloff, 1968; Sacks et al., 1974), we can model conversational structure as a bigram of dialogue acts.